CTA Study Skills Seminar 2019

 - Coping with stress

-* All registered Guidance Practitioners will hold a minimum Post Graduate or Master’s Qualification in Career Guidance from an Irish or British University.
+**** All registered Guidance Practitioners and Study Skills experts will hold a minimum Post Graduate or Master’s Qualification in Career Guidance from an Irish or British University.
 They will also hold an Undergraduate Degree and most will also hold a Teaching Post Grad and have also passed the British Psychometric Society Level A Exam (BPS Level A)